 Suppliers are required to make efforts to improve environmental performance in the following areas.
+SUBARU is addressing LCA (Glossary 2) and Scope 3 (Glossary 3) through the supply chain.

-- (1) Reductions in greenhouse gas emissions, such as CO2; - (2) Reduce environmentally hazardous substances; - (3) Reductions in VOC (Glossary 4) emissions; - (4) Reductions in emissions of substances subject to the PRTR system in Japan (Glossary 5); - (5) Reductions in disposed waste volume;(6) Promotion of recycle-oriented design for higher recycling
+- (1) Reductions in greenhouse gas emissions, such as CO2; - (2) Reduce environmentally hazardous substances;

+- (3) Reductions in VOC (Glossary 4) emissions;(4) Reductions in emissions of substances subject to the PRTR system in Japan (Glossary 5); - (5) Reductions in disposed waste volume; - (6) Promotion of recycle-oriented design for higher recycling

-Requirement for the Activity Considering Entire Life Cycle
+◆Requirement for the Activity Considering Entire Life Cycle